rule

 Canto 5

-Nârada Muni
+Nārada Muni

-Chapter 11: Jada Bharata Instructs King Rahûgana
+Chapter 11: Jada Bharata Instructs King Rahūgana

-(9) For sure there are the eleven of the mind of the five senses of action, the five senses of knowing and the insidiousness [or the falsehood of the ego, the identification with them]; of the different actions, the different objects of the senses and the places in town where they occur - of those eleven functions say the learned, o hero, that they are the fields of action [see B.G.
-13: 1-4].
-(10) Smell, form, touch, taste and hearing [the knowing senses]; evacuation, sexual intercourse, movement, speech and manual control [the senses of action] with the eleventh element of accepting the idea of 'mine', thus gives the 'I' to this body of which some have said that it is the twelfth element.
-(11) By the elements, by nature itself, by the culture, by the karma and by time are all these eleven of the mind modified into the hundreds, thousands and millions who do not follow from one another nor from themselves, but from the knower of the field.
-(12) The knower of the field purified sees all these different activities of the mind of the unpurified individual entity in action, that from time immemorial are created by the external energy; sometimes manifest [as in waking] and sometimes not manifested [as in dreams].
-(13-14) The knower of the field is [then] the all-pervading, omnipresent, authentic person; the original one, who is seen and heard of as existing by His own light; He who is never born, who is the transcendental one, the One Nârâyana wherein all beings rest, the Supreme Lord, the One Vâsudeva harbour of consciousness; He who by His own potency in the soul exists as the controller, of just as well the air as the nonmoving and moving entities; He is the Supersoul of expansion that entered and thus controls as the One of Fortune in the beyond who is the shelter and knower of everyone in every field; He, the vital itself that appeared in this material world [see also B.G 9: 10 & 15: 15].
+(9) Associated with the five senses of action, the five senses of knowing and the pride, there are eleven engagements of the mind.
+Oh hero, with those eleven forms of mental concern one speaks of the fields, realms or spheres of life of the different forms of engagement, sorts of sense objects and diverse places [one's private place, public places, one's workplace and one's preferred association or club, see B.G.
+13: 5-7].
+(10) The elements of smell, form, touch, taste and hearing [the knowing senses]; evacuation, sexual intercourse, movement, speech and manual control [the senses of action] and the eleventh of accepting the notion of 'mine' [identification], thus result in the 'I' [or ego-awareness] of this body, that by some is said to be the twelfth element.
+(11) [Agitated] by the different materials, by nature itself, by culture, by the karma and by time, these eleven elements of the mind are modified into the many hundreds, thousands and millions [of considerations of one's material awareness].
+These engagements of the mind do not follow from one another nor from themselves, but [are caused by] the knower of the field.
+(12) All these different activities of the mind of the living being - that are sometimes manifest [when one is awake] and then again are not manifest [during sleep] - are, for an impure soul who is bound to material activities [to karma], raised by the bewildering influence of the material world [māyā, in particular the body the soul identifies with].
+But being purified the knower of the field is aware of this.
+(13-14) The knower of the field is [originally] the all-pervading, omnipresent, authentic person, the Oldest One who is seen and heard of as existing by His own light.
+He is never born, He is the transcendental Nārāyana, the Supreme Lord Vāsudeva.
+He is the one who, just like the air present within the body, by His own potency, exists in the soul as the controller of the moving and unmoving living entities.
+He is the Supersoul of expansion who has entered [and initiated the creation] and thus is of control as the Fortunate One in the beyond.
+He is the shelter and knower of everyone in every field.
+He is the vital force [the Mover of Time] that appeared in this material world [see also B.G.
+9: 10 & 15: 15].

 next